No Eggs from Your Ducks? Discover 7 Reasons Why

 When stress hormones surge, they disrupt the delicate hormonal balance needed for egg laying.
 Cortisol can directly affect the delicate hormonal balance needed for egg development.
 It can slow down the production of follicle-stimulating hormone (FSH), which plays a crucial role in egg maturation.
 Additionally, stress can disrupt the ovulation process, leading to missed cycles or even temporary infertility.
 Think of it as putting the brakes on the egg-laying assembly line.

-Signs of Stress:
+Signs of Stress in Ducks:

 Ducks don’t wear stress watches but display certain behaviors when feeling overwhelmed.
 Watch for excessive feather plucking, changes in appetite, lethargy, or even aggressive interactions with other ducks.
 These can be subtle clues to a stressed-out duck needing your help.

-Creating a Calm Sanctuary:
+Creating a Calm Sanctuary for your Ducks:

 Providing a stress-free environment is key to keeping your ducks happy and productive.
 Ensure their enclosure is spacious, with plenty of hiding places and access to fresh water and shade.
 Minimize loud noises and sudden changes to their routine.
 Consider offering enrichment activities like foraging opportunities or swimming pools to keep them mentally stimulated and engaged.
 Remember, a happy duck is a laying duck!